 If the "Must fix" column says "Yes", one of your sites, site sections or pages is not currently in compliance with the Program policies and, as a result, an enforcement has been taken.
 When the action is taken on a page, then the page is violating policy.
 When the action is taken on a site or site section, then there are multiple pages within the site or site section that are violating policy.
 When this occurs, you need to check your entire site or site section and make changes to bring it into compliance with our policies.

 After you address the policy violations on your site, site section, or pages, you may request a review.
 Alternatively, if you want to stop serving ads on the policy violating sites, site sections or pages, you can remove the AdSense ad code from those sites, site sections or pages.
 The policy violations will be automatically removed from the Policy center within 7-10 days.
-For Auto ads: create a new URL group, select the pages that you want to stop serving ads on and leave all of the ad formats unselected.
+For Auto ads: add a new page exclusion, and enter the URLs of the pages that you don’t want ads to appear on.

 If the "Must fix" column says "No", it means that your site has content that falls under the Google Publisher Restrictions.
 While you can choose to monetize this type of content, you will likely receive reduced advertising as not all ad sources will be able to bid on it.